iCristalrope/CSGO-bomb-blast-imager/README.md

   ![alt text](doc/cache.png "Finding rows & columns that bound the play area")
 - Set `gridWidth` and `gridHeight` to specify the density of the grid.
 Each point takes a bit over 9 seconds so the estimated runtime is `gridWidth` * `gridHeight` * 9 seconds.
 (35*30 takes almost 3 hours)
 - Add all coordinates of where to plant the bomb in the consecutive tests
+- Choose whether the terrorist wears kevlar armor or not and set `kevlar` accordingly.

 ## Usage
 Add the following launch option to CS:GO  (remove launch option on next launch)